anonymspace/DiGNNExplainer/README.md

  3. For `baseline_vae`, refer to https://github.com/deepfindr/gvae.

 ## Run code
-1. To run all jupyter notebooks,
+1. To run all jupyter notebooks in `evaluation`,
 - Activate conda environment:
  `conda activate DiGNNExplainer`